 Managing Depression Among Residents

-This metric measures the percentage of long-term patients demonstrating symptoms of depression.
+This datapoint is a measure of the percentage of long-term stay patients demonstrating symptoms of depression.

 Appropriate Vaccine Usage

-This indicates the percentage of residents that have received the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This is the percent of patients who received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Some experts would argue that this is a reliable measure of a resident's well-being.
+This metric is a measure of the percent of long-term patients that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.
+Many in the industry argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This datapoint measures the percentage of long-term residents that maintained mobility.
-Many in the industry would argue that the ability to move around is important for residents' health.
+This metric is a measure of the percentage of long-term care patients who remained mobile levels.
+Many argue that the ability to move around is critical to residents' mental and physical health.